borntofrappe/fullstack-d3/README.md

 - international tourism through receipts

-The dataset is in `.csv` format, where the values are comma separated, but the script reads the data similarly to previous projects.
+The dataset is in `.csv` format, but the script reads the data similarly to previous projects.
 The only difference is `d3.csv` is used in place of `d3.json`.

 ```js
 const dataset = await d3.csv("./databank_data.csv");